All Episodes

 It predated the campaign and wasn't specifically a server that was used for campaign email.

-Now let's go to the corrupt establishment destroyed Trump media.
+Now, let's go to the corrupt establishment, Destroy Trump Media.

 Listen.

-No facts to back up his startling allegation that the former president of the United States, President Obama, wiretapped him in Trump Tower during the campaign.
+Tonight, we know the President of the United States has no facts, no facts to back up his startling allegation that the former President of the United States, President Obama, wiretapped him in Trump Tower during the campaign.

 We know this because House Speaker Paul Ryan also says he's seen no evidence.